 Workers are entitled to protection from discrimination.
 L&I handles safety and health, wage and hour, and some other types of workplace discrimination.

-Your employer may not fire you or discriminate or retaliate against you solely because you have exercised your workplace safety & health rights, such as:
+Your employer may not fire you or retaliate against you solely because you have exercised your workplace safety & health rights, such as: